Websoft9Archive/ansible-ghost/README.md

 [English](/README.md) | [简体中文](README-zh.md)

-**Ghost Cloud Installer**, developed by [Websoft9](https://www.websoft9.com), is an automatic installation program of [Apache Ghost](https://ghost.apache.org/) based on Ansible and shell.
+**Ghost Cloud Installer**, developed by [Websoft9](https://www.websoft9.com), is an automatic installation program of [Ghost](https://ghost.org/) based on Ansible and shell.
 It helps user install Ghost and pre-configure required items automatically and users only need to run a command on Linux.
 It simplifies the complicated installation and initialization process.

 ## System Requirement